|Budget Amount *help

 In the biological tissues or in the metallurgical mediums, a state of random and dense structure of particles is realized.
 In order to construct a new stereology, it is indispensable for the models of spatial structure of such particles.
 It is basically difficult to treat such models in a theoretical framework.
 But the difficulty could be overcome by the use of computer simulation.
 For that purpose, it is necessary to develop simulation methods.

 From the above point of view, in this research project, the investigation has mainly developed simulation methods of spatially random and dence structure of particles.

 In the year 1993, new computer programs were developed for realizing three-dimentional random dense structure of a system of particles having an aritrary distribution of radius.
 At the same period, computer simulations of random packing by non-spherical particles such as ellipses or rectangles were done.
-A part of the results was spoken at the International workshop which was held
+A part of the results was spoken at the International workshop which was held in Spain.